Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the pomelo gardens with a small quantity of fruit in Thuy Bieu ward, Hue city, Thua Thien Hue province.

-This meager income is only enough to buy fertilizer, pesticides, and labor costs for garden care for the next crop.
+This meager income is only enough to buy fertilizer, pesticides, and pay for garden care for the next crop.
 Up to now, people do not know the specific cause of the pomelo crop failure, but the initial assessment is that it is due to unusual weather and complicated hot weather.

 The failure of pomelo crop is a matter of concern for the people of Thuy Bieu in particular and the whole province in general.
 Losing income from pomelo means losing the livelihood for many households specializing in growing this specialty crop.